The Best Super Automatic Espresso Machines for the Lazy Home Barista

 DeLonghi has a long history of crafting high-quality espresso machines for the home and offering superior customer service.
 For some time, that cost a pretty penny.
 However, this highly affordable super automated home espresso system comes with all the quality and care its more expensive models do without the lofty price tag.

-If I could buy this machine, I probably would.
+In the event that I could purchase this machine, I likely would.
 Not because it does everything for you, which it does, but because you can program it and elect to steam your own milk if you want to.

 It has to be said that all well-made super automatics are pretty snazzy.
 However, they do fall along a range.
 The more cost-friendly models will have fewer bells and whistles.